mozilla/node-convict/README.md

 ### config.set(name, value)

-Sets the value of `name` to value. `name` can use dot notation to reference nested values, e.g. `"database.port"`.
+Sets the value of `name` to value. `name` can use dot notation to reference nested values, e.g. `"db.port"`.
 If objects in the chain don't yet exist, they will be initialized to empty objects.
 E.g.:
 ```javascript